Spitting volcano keeps search parties off New Zealand island, death toll rises to six

 “In their immediate efforts to get people off the island, those pilots made an incredibly brave decision under extremely dangerous circumstances,” Ardern said.

-Since then, rescuers have been unable to access the island, which is covered in grey ash.
-GNS Science, New Zealand’s geoscience agency, warned there was a 50/50 chance of another eruption in the coming 24 hours, as the volcano vent continued to emit “steam and mud jetting”.
+Since then, rescuers have been unable to access the island, which is covered in gray ash.
+GNS Science, New Zealand’s geoscience agency, warned there was a 50/50 chance of another eruption in the coming 24 hours, as the volcano vent continued to emit “steam and mud jetting.”

 The Buttle family have owned the island for over 80 years, and a spokesman said they were devastated by the tragic event.